 Duplicated Global Positioning Systems will be installed together with a mode S transponder with ADSB that will broadcast the position of the balloon to air traffic services.

-An auto-pilot that will maintain altitude at night when the pilot is sleeping will be integrated.
+An auto-pilot that will maintain altitude when the pilots are relaxing will be integrated.

 On top of the gondola will be a low-power multi burner system powered by propane pressurised with ethane.